exasol/advanced-analytics-framework/doc/system_requirements.md

 ### Error Handling
 `feat~error-handling~1`

-Any errors, that may occur during state transitions or  the execution of queries, should be handled.
+Any errors, that may occur during user code execution or the execution of queries, should be handled.
 Temporarily created files and tables need to be cleaned.
 User can set option to keep temporary records.
 It can be useful to keep these for debugging.